 When it comes to Christmas now, Scotland certainly makes up for lost time.
 Each year Christmas markets pop-up throughout the country, and Scots cross their fingers for a white [rather than grey] Christmas.

-In 2019, I explored two of Scotland’s most famous Christmas Markets: the Edinburgh Christmas Market and one in Glasgow’s George Square.
-This is my inside glimpse into each of these markets, what you can expect, and how best to plan your trip!
+I’ve been to two of Scotland’s most popular Christmas Markets: the Edinburgh Christmas Market and Glasgow’s Christmas Market in George Square.
+This is my inside glimpse into each of these markets, what you can expect, and how best to plan your day!

 Listen to the Life in Scotland podcast episode: Christmas in Scotland